-The 1.8-acre site, along with the gateway location, can be programmed for a variety of uses, including, but not limited to: housing, institutional/commercial office, retail, community or cultural uses, and space for the health sector and green jobs.
+The 1.8-acre site, along with the gateway location, can be programmed for a variety of uses, including, but not limited to: housing, institutional/commercial office, education, retail, open space, community or cultural uses, and space for the health sector and green jobs.
 Uses and spaces dedicated to locally owned businesses that cater to the community and activate the corner of Tremont Street and Melnea Cass Boulevard are strongly encouraged.